jjvanzon/jjvanzon/README.md

 - [Circular Language Spec | Introduction](https://jjvanzon.github.io/Circular-Language-Spec/spec/introduction.html)

     - Introduces the basics of the *Circular language*.
-Circular language is an idea for a computer programming language, mostly a diagram notation for *visualizing computer code*.
+Circular language is an idea for a computer programming language and a diagram notation for *visualizing computer code*.

 - [Circular Language Spec | Classes](https://jjvanzon.github.io/Circular-Language-Spec/spec/classes.html)